Goessel USD 411

 Goessel USD 411 is a public unified school district headquartered in Goessel, Kansas, United States.
 The district includes the community of Goessel, and nearby rural areas of Marion / McPherson / Harvey Counties.

 History

+The number of students in rural communities dropped significantly across the 20th century.
+As farming technology progressed from animal power to small tractors towards large tractors over time, it allowed a farmer to support significantly more farm land.
+In turn, this led to fewer farm families, which led to fewer rural students.
+In combination with a loss of young men during foreign wars and rural flight, all of these caused an incremental population shrinkage of rural communities over time.

-In 1945, the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.
+In 1945 (after World War II), the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.

 In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

 Current schools

 The school district operates the following schools: